 Your website link structure should be simple and easy to, with the URLs working from natural, human language.
 This makes it easier for search engines to index your website.

-For example, www.ojetech.com/services/seo-services is much more user friendly than www.ojetech.com/0145/24072021/07/seo.
-Not very human right?
-The menu structure and URL wording play a crucial role in your websites navigation and user experience and Google recognises this too.
+www.ojetech.com/services/seo-services is much more user-friendly than www.ojetech.com/0145/24072021/07/services.
+The second link is not easy to read and nor is it easy to understand the context of the website page.
+The menu structure and URL wording play a crucial role in your website’s navigation and user experience and Google recognises this too.
 Keep it simple, and keep clicks as low as possible to your key content.

 Ensuring Mobile Friendliness